-Evaluation criteria Scores 0 - 5 (0 = Fail/Not applicable; 1 = Poor; 2 = Fair; 3 = Good; 4 = Very = Excellent) good; 5 (a) Excellence 1.
-Relevance to the call - Piloting, validation and demonstration, fit to call (aim).
-Score 0-5 - Applicability to the three main challenges (see section 3), concerning stakeholder/adoption, marketplace and technology aspects. - Sustainability/environmental contributions and impacts.
-2. Degree of innovation and innovative content Project represents something genuinely innovative and/or is a significant improvement on current knowledge and expertise.
+Evaluation criteria Scores 0 - 5 (0 = Fail/Not applicable; 1 = Poor; 2 = Fair; 3 = Good; 4 = Very good; 5 = Excellent) (a) Excellence 1.
+Relevance to the call - Piloting, validation and demonstration, fit to call (aim). - Applicability to the three main challenges (see section 3), concerning stakeholder/adoption, marketplace and technology aspects. ng Score 0-5 - Sustainability/environmental contributions and impacts.
+2. Degree of innovation and innovative content - Project represents something genuinely innovative and/or is a significant improvement on current knowledge and expertise.
 Score 0-5 - Feasibility of innovation and innovative content as a whole.
-3. State-of-the-art and transnational value - Clear description of state-of-the-art within the project's field.
-Score 0-5 - Clear positioning of the project in relation to the described state-of-the-art. - Added value of the project being transnational (as opposed to being only national). - Benefits and relevance of the project internationally.
-4. Applicability to the Three-Layer Research Model - More than one level covered.
-Score 0-5 Concrete methodological approach to the Three-Layer Model (if only a single layer project, the reasons for this must be clearly explained and justified). - The specific adoption/market challenges related to technology development need to be addressed. - The theories and methods that lie behind social or market assumptions must be relevant and clearly explained. - If market/social research or interventions are to be performed the methodologies should identify which kind of data to collect, how to collect it, and how to analyse it. (b) Impact 1.
-Expected impacts - Expected impacts are feasible and desirable.
-Score 0-5 - Short-term and long-term impacts contribution to the call's aim.

-- Implementation contributes to the expected impacts.
+3. State-of-the-art and transnational value - Clear description of state-of-the-art within the project's field. - Clear positioning of the project in relation to the described state-of-the-art.
+Score - Added value of the project being transnational (as opposed to being only national).
+0-5 - Benefits and relevance of the project internationally.
+4. Applicability to the Three-Layer Research Model - More than one level covered. - Concrete methodological approach to the Three-Layer Model (if only a single layer project, the reasons for this must be clearly explained and justified). - The specific adoption/market challenges related to technology development need to be addressed.
+Score 0-5 - The theories and methods that lie behind social or market assumptions must be relevant and clearly explained. - If market/social research or interventions are to be performed the methodologies should identify which kind of data to collect, how to collect it, and how to analyse it. (b) Impact 1.
+Expected impacts spected impacts are feasible and desirable. - Short-term and long-term impacts contribution to the call's aim.
+Score 0-5 - Implementation contributes to the expected impacts.

 2. Scaling-up, reproducibility, replicability and interoperability potential - Project is furthering past or ongoing demonstration projects.
-Score 0-5 - High scaling-up potential. - High reproducibility/replicability potential. - High interoperability potential.
+Score High scaling-up potential. - High reproducibility/replicability potential.
+0-5 - High interoperability potential.
 3. Link and contribution to past and ongoing relevant European initiatives in smart grids and the European Knowledge Base Project builds on relevant European initiatives, knowledge and systematics (e.g. findings of the Working Groups of the Smart Grids Taskforce, SGAM Model, etc.).
 Score 0-5 - Project is furthering past or ongoing demonstration projects. - High contribution to fulfilling European smart grids initiatives' objectives.
 4. Appropriateness of measures for dissemination, exploitation and IPR - Target audience identified, clearly stating why they are important for the project and how they will be involved.
-Score 0-5 - Suggested communication activities appropriate and related with identified stakeholders. - Means of dissemination and exploitation of results. - IPRs described and handled appropriately (licenses, patents etc.). (c) Quality and efficiency of the implementation 1.
-Quality and relevant experience of project team Score 0-5 - Experience, specific expert experience (CVs). - Relevant interdisciplinary experience (complimentary expertise). - Beneficial team composition (competence diversity - skills shall match the working areas identified on the project).
-2. Appropriateness of the management structure and resource allocation Score 0-5 - Management structure (roles) clearly defined and appropriate. - Manageability of consortium (amount of partners, key players etc.). - Resources are allocated suitably depending on specific expert competencies.
+Cooro - Suggested communication activities appropriate and related with identified stakeholders.
+Score 0-5 - Means of dissemination and exploitation of results. - IPRs described and handled appropriately (licenses, patents etc.). (c) Quality and efficiency of the implementation 1.
+Quality and relevant experience of project team - Experience, specific expert experience (CVs). - Relevant interdisciplinary experience (complimentary expertise).
+Score 0-5 Beneficial team composition (competence diversity - skills shall match the working areas identified on the project).
+2. Appropriateness of the management structure and resource allocation - Management structure (roles) clearly defined and appropriate.
+Score - Manageability of consortium (amount of partners, key players etc.).
+0-5 Resources are allocated suitably depending on specific expert competencies.
 3. Work plan/implementation feasibility and manageability - Detailed, clear and logical work/implementation plan.
-Score 0-5 - Feasibility of Deliverables and Milestones.
-Project delivers results efficiently in relation to the project budget.
-Risk identification, analysis and preventive measures - Risks appropriately identified.
+Score - Feasibility of Deliverables and Milestones.
+0-5 - Project delivers results efficiently in relation to the project budget.
+4. Risk identification, analysis and preventive measuresRisks appropriately identified.
 Score 0-5